origins-of-christmas-dinner-header.jpg

 Why do we eat turkey at Christmas?

-Throughout the 1500s-1800s, turkey slowly became a more and more popular Christmas meal in wealthier British households, with the British royal family even making the switch to turkey in the 1850s (replacing their traditional choice of roasted swan).
+Throughout the 1500s-1800s, turkey slowly became a more and more popular Christmas meal in wealthier British households, with the British royal family even switching to turkey in the 1850s (replacing their traditional choice of roasted swan).
 But turkeys were expensive, so cheaper options including goose and chicken remained popular on most Christmas tables until the mid-20th century.2

 Christmas dinners around the world